aashari/mcp-server-atlassian-bitbucket/README.md

 ## What You Can Do

 ✅ **Ask AI about your code**: "What's the latest commit in my main repository?"
-✅ **Get PR insights**: "Show me all open pull requests that need review"
-✅ **Search your codebase**: "Find all JavaScript files that use the authentication function"
-✅ **Review code changes**: "Compare the differences between my feature branch and main"
-✅ **Manage pull requests**: "Create a PR for my new-feature branch"
-✅ **Automate workflows**: "Add a comment to PR #123 with the test results"
+✅ **Get PR insights**: "Show me all open pull requests that need review" ✅ **Search your codebase**: "Find all JavaScript files that use the authentication function" ✅ **Review code changes**: "Compare the differences between my feature branch and main" ✅ **Manage pull requests**: "Create a PR for my new-feature branch" ✅ **Automate workflows**: "Add a comment to PR #123 with the test results" ✅ **Track issues**: "Show me all open bugs with critical priority" *(opt-in feature)*

 ## Perfect For